 Nevertheless, Wyatville’s stylistic consistency in the progression from the great staircase, through the guard chamber to St George’s Hall itself must be recognized.
 An open courtyard was transformed into the Waterloo Chamber, a picture gallery.
 The Grand Reception Room (destr.
 1992), furnished and decorated in French Rococo style, reflected George IV’s Gallomania.

-The castle’s furnishings by Morel & Seddon fuse effectively with the architecture and are comfortably eclectic in their Rococo, Louis XVI, Empire and Gothic Revival styles.
+The castle’s furnishings by Morel & Seddon fuse effectively with the architecture and are comfortably eclectic in their Rococo, Louis XVI, Empire, and Gothic Revival styles.
 The last is apparent in the State Dining Room furniture, probably made in 1827 from the designs of the 15-year-old A. W. N. Pugin.

 While Wyatville’s Gothic soon became outmoded, his asymmetrical skyline influenced Charles Barry in the Houses of Parliament.
-But Wyatville’s Windsor was not merely picturesque; it reconciled ceremony with ease of circulation, comfort and privacy.
+But Wyatville’s Windsor was not merely picturesque; it reconciled ceremony with ease of circulation, comfort, and privacy.

 The only important Victorian addition was Anthony Salvin’s anticlimactic grand staircase.
-In the 1980s restoration began on the Round Tower, and in 1992 the north-east corner of the castle, including St George’s Hall, the private chapel and the State Dining Room, were badly damaged by fire.
+In the 1980s restoration began on the Round Tower, and in 1992 the northeast corner of the castle, including St George’s Hall, the private chapel, and the State Dining Room, were badly damaged by fire.

-Windsor Castle Visits
+Windsor Castle Opening Hours

-Windsor Castle is one of the most popular tourist destinations in UK.
+Windsor Castle is one of the most popular tourist destinations in the UK.
 It is the Official Residence of Her Majesty The Queen.
 Rich in history, Windsor is the oldest and also the largest occupied castle in the world.

 For more information about tours, opening hours and tickets visit the official website.